At a Glance

 East End of Truitts Landing Road, Girdletree, MD 21829

-Truitts Landing is located on Brockatonorton Bay on the western shore of the Chincoteague Bay in Worcester County.
+Truitts Landing is located on Brockatonorton Bay on the western shore of Chincoteague Bay in Worcester County.
 Despite the name “Landing,” there is no longer a boat launch located here; the road simply ends at a small sandy beach that provides an overlook of the water.
-Truitts Landing is one of a series of bayside sites that dot this portion of the Chincoteague Bay (read on for a list of other landings), but Truitts stands out among them because Truitts Landing Road passes through agricultural fields, woodlands, and marshes before arriving at the landing.
+Truitts Landing is one of a series of bayside sites that dot this portion of the Chincoteague Bay (read on for a list of some of the other landings), but Truitts stands out among them because Truitts Landing Road passes through agricultural fields, woodlands, and marshes before arriving at the landing [Google Map].
 Thus one can sample a variety of habitats in a leisurely drive to the landing itself.
 Pull-offs at some spots afford the chance for extended viewing.
 Early morning visits in winter are particularly rewarding, with views of large flocks of wintering ducks, Snow Geese, and Tundra Swans.

-Note that the lands bordering Truitts Landing Road (and most of the other landings listed below) is all privately owned, so be sure to stay on the public roadway and do not trespass by entering fields, woods, or marshes.
+Note that the lands bordering Truitts Landing Road (and most of the other landings listed below) are all privately owned, so be sure to stay on the public roadway and do not trespass by entering fields, woods, or marshes.
 Also be respectful of privacy for the local residents, and avoid parking near their homes.
 A pleasant day can be spent in the area, going to various bayside sites to sample the unique habitats that each one offers.
 Here are five other “landings” in the area, from north to south:

 ◾ Figgs Landing.
 This one actually is NOT a public boat launch site; instead, Figgs Landing is a waterfront residential community where the road borders the Bay, offering the opportunity to look out over the water from the road.
 From US Route 113 near Snow Hill, take MD Route 12 south; then east on Ayres Lane Road; northeast on Paw Paw Creek Road; then east and north on Bayside Road; then east and south on Figgs Landing Road.
+[Google Map]

 ◾ Scotts Landing.
 Another site that does NOT have a public boat launch, but there is a private wharf here with a parking area that gives a good view of the water.
 Ask permission if anyone is working there.
 From US Route 113 near Snow Hill, take MD Route 12 south; then east on Ayres Lane Road; then straight ahead to go southeast onto Scotts Landing Road.
+[Google Map]

 Paddlers can explore some of the marshlands on the bayside using the E.A.
 Vaughn Kayak and Canoe Trail, which was developed in 2005 through a partnership between Delmarva Low Impact Tourism Experiences (DLITE), Maryland DNR, The Coastal Bays Program, and Worcester County.
 Three paddling routes which range in length from 3 to 6 miles can be accessed from either Taylor’s Landing or George Island Landing.
 A primitive camping area is also available for overnight stays.
 For additional information, contact the MD DNR’s Wellington Wildlife Office at (410) 543-8223.
 Copies of the Kayak and Canoe Trail map can be obtained by calling 1-800-852-0335 or 410-213-2297.
 The trail route is also indicated on the interactive map of the Maryland Public Water Access Atlas.